 The Great Lakes Comprehensive Center (GLCC) was one of 15 regional comprehensive centers funded by the U.S. Department of Education for the October 2012–September 2019 grant cycle of the Comprehensive Centers Program.
 The centers provided capacity-building technical assistance to state education agencies (SEAs) in their implementation and administration of programs authorized under the Elementary and Secondary Education Act of 1965, reauthorized in 2015 as the Every Student Succeeds Act (ESSA).

 Through the Striving Readers Comprehensive Literacy program that funds SEAs to support better early-literacy instruction, the Indiana Department of Education (IDOE) convened a state literacy team and developed a literacy plan: the Indiana PreK–12 Literacy Framework.
 The literacy framework is also incorporated into the Multi-Tiered System of Supports framework and aligned with the IDOE strategic plan.
-GLCC provided support to IDOE by convening and facilitating the IDOE literacy team and helping with the development, refinement, and implementation of the literacy framework.
+GLCC provided support to department by convening and facilitating its literacy team and helping with the development, refinement, and implementation of the literacy framework.

 2017 | IMPACT STORY